tomtastic/QSSTV/README.md

 # QSSTV
 QSSTV is a program for receiving and transmitting SSTV and HAMDRM (sometimes called DSSTV).
 It is compatible with most of MMSSTV and EasyPal

-this is a fork of https://github.com/ON4QZ/QSSTV for porting QSSTV to MacOS X
+this is a fork of https://github.com/ON4QZ/QSSTV for porting QSSTV to MacOS
+NB: Video capture requires V4L, which is Linux-specific so excluded on MacOS

 ## Installation